 Baby Immunisations - a clinic has been running throughout the pandemic, combining mum and baby's 8 week check with baby's first vaccinations.
 Pre-school boosters are also taking place as normal.

-Blood tests including warfarin monitoring - blood tests are available including those needed for hospital appointments and these are being done at home for shielding patients.
+Blood tests including warfarin monitoring - blood tests are available including those needed for hospital appointments.
 As a consequence, we are not doing some routine monitoring of patients with stable conditions, who may safely delay these checks under clinical guidance.

-Cervical Screening - re-commencing, contact us for an appointment
+Cervical Screening - up and running again - contact us for an appointment

 Diabetes - Specialist Nurse advice available

-Family Planning - contact us with your requirements
+Family Planning - contact us with your requirements, ideally using e-Consult

 Orthopaedic Practitioners - available for muscular-skeletal advice and guidance - their preference is to be contacted by e-Consult if possible